namelivia/laravel-travelperk/README.md

 This class contains no public methods of interest.
 This class should be added to the providers array in `config/app.php`.
 This class will setup ioc bindings.

+### Demo

+For a complete example you can check [laravel-travelperk-demo](https://github.com/namelivia/laravel-travelperk-demo), it's a Laravel 8 application that implements all the operations that are available on this package.

 ### Examples

 Here you can see an example of just how simple this package is to use.
 Out of the box, the default adapter is `main`.
 After you enter your authentication details in the config file, it will just work: